NativeScript/docs-v7/runtimes/android/metadata/accessing-packages.md

 var file = new java.io.File("/path/to/myfile.txt");
 ```

 The result of the call will create a native java.io.File instance on the Android side and a special hollow Object on the JavaScript side.
 This special object knows how to invoke methods and access fields on the corresponding native instance.
-For example we may retrieve the path value of the above created `File` like:
+For example we may retrieve the path value of the above created `File` using the corresponding `File` class API like:

 ```javascript
 var path = file.getPath();